Little Lodge Counselling

 "What services do you offer?"

-"What happens if I need a cancel or miss a session?"
+"What happens if I need to cancel or miss a session?"

-Sessions will be agreed between client and counsellor, if for any reason you need to cancel a session please let me know A.S.A.P.
-Any sessions that have less than 24 hours’ notice will still need to be paid for in full.
-If a session is missed, I will contact you to check in and see if you still wish to continue, if I am unable to contact you and get a response, our contract will stop.
-Unfortunately, if you arrive late, the session will still need to finish at our agreed appointment time
+Sessions will be scheduled in collaboration between the client and the counsellor.
+Should you need to cancel a session for any reason, please inform me as soon as possible.
+Cancellations made with less than 24 hours' notice will still require full payment.
+In the event of a missed session, I will reach out to you to determine if you wish to proceed.
+If I am unable to reach you or receive a response, our agreement will be considered terminated.
+Additionally, if you arrive late, the session will conclude at the originally scheduled time.

-"I am having counselling and I am feeling worse"
+"I am having counselling but I feel worse"

 "What happens if I want to stop counselling?"